30 years in: Quo vadis generalized uncertainty principle?: Open problems

 \subsection{Bounds on the model parameter}

 As a phenomenological model, much of the literature on GUPs naturally consists in constraints on model parameters.
 However, not all bounds were obtained applying equal standards of rigour.
 Here, we try to give a comprehensive classification of the existing constraints in the literature (see Tabs. \ref{tab:labgup}, \ref{tab:gravigup} and \ref{tab:cosmogup}).
 Over all, there are four different ways along the lines of which these kinds of studies have proceeded: \begin{itemize} \item Direct application of the deformed commutation relations to quantum mechanical systems.
 As such, they allow for the clearest interpretation.
-These studies, colour-coded green in the tables, mainly concentrate on tabletop experiments (Tab. \ref{tab:labgup}). \item Modifications to the black-hole and cosmological spacetimes derived from heuristic corrections to the Hawking temperature in the context of emergent gravity.
+These studies, colour-coded green in the tables, mainly concentrate on tabletop experiments (Tab. \ref{tab:labgup}).
+As for evaluations based on analyses related to the hydrogen atom, while there have been claims in the literature that the corrections are nonperturbative leading to stronger bounds \cite{Fityo:2005xaa,Bouaziz:2010he,Pedram:2012ub}, in the respective works the absolute value of the radius appearing in the Coulomb potential was neglected, thus solving for positive and negative radii.
+Therefore, their findings are still under debate.
+They have been refuted in \cite{Slawny:2007pya}, which has been corroborated by numerical results in \cite{Benczik:2005bh,Chang:2011jj}. \item Modifications to the black-hole and cosmological spacetimes derived from heuristic corrections to the Hawking temperature in the context of emergent gravity.
 As explained in Sec. \ref{sec:heurexp}, the interpretation of these derivations is still under debate.
 Indicated in orange, they naturally deal with astrophysical (Tab. \ref{tab:gravigup}) and cosmological (Tab. \ref{tab:cosmogup}) observations. \item Deformed Poisson brackets as classical counterparts of GUPs.
 For the reasons outlined in Sec. \ref{sec:conslim}, those are slightly more subtle to interpret, particularly in the case of applications involving the gravitational field.
 They are indicated in yellow in Tab. \ref{tab:cosmogup}. \item A redefinition of the ADM-mass such that it mimics the mass-dependence of the Compton wavelength at \mbox{(sub-)Planckian} scales in accordance with the black hole uncertainty principle correspondence \cite{Carr:2011pr,Carr:2014mya,Carr:2015nqa}.
 As a reparametrization of a free constant in terms of another one, it is unclear whether the corrections to gravitational observables obtained using this approach are physical.
-Finding their natural arena in astrophysical observations (Tab. \ref{tab:gravigup}), these studies are indicated in red. \end{itemize} The careful reader may have realized that Tabs. \ref{tab:labgup} and \ref{tab:gravigup} contain entries with gray background in addition to the coloured ones.
+Finding their natural arena in astrophysical observations (Tab. \ref{tab:gravigup}), these studies are indicated in red. \end{itemize} The careful reader may have realized that Tabs.~\ref{tab:labgup} and \ref{tab:gravigup} contain entries with gray background in addition to the coloured ones.
 These indicate studies based on deformations the Heisenberg algebra for macroscopic objects, whose (macroscopic) mass serves as an amplifier.
-Unfortunately, as laid out in Sec. \ref{sec:FundConst} and \cite{Tkachuk:2012gyq,Amelino-Camelia:2013fxa}, this is problematic: the modifications to the canonical commutator should scale with the squared inverse number of constituents.
+Unfortunately, as laid out in Sec. \ref{sec:FundConst} and \cite{Quesne:2009vc,Tkachuk:2012gyq,Amelino-Camelia:2013fxa}, this is problematic: the modifications to the canonical commutator should scale with the squared inverse number of constituents.
 Correcting for this issue, the bounds on $\beta$ weaken by a factor of at least $10^{44},$ thereby limiting the usefulness of macroscopic bodies to the search for a minimal length.